bruceravel/demeter/documentation/Artemis/startup/main.rst

 At start-up the Fit button is yellow.
-After each fit, the color of this button will range from red to green as a heuristic indication of the fit quality. `See the happiness chapter for more details
+After each fit, the color of this button will range from red to green as a heuristic indication of the fit quality. `See the happiness section for more details
 <../fit/happiness.html>`__.